pagetitle

 Mitsui Kinzoku Group considers climate as one of the most important environmental issues.
 We recognize that climate change and the social and economic changes surrounding it pose risks to our business.
 However, we also recognize that the appropriate response can lead to enhanced competitiveness and new business opportunities.
 Following the framework of the TCFD*1 recommendations, we analyze the medium- and long-term risks and opportunities posed by climate change, and promote activities to incorporate the results of this analysis into our business strategies.
 In March 2022, we also announced our support for the TCFD recommendations.

 In FY2020, we participated in the support project for scenario analysis of climate risks/opportunities in line with TCFD guidance of the Ministry of the Environment of Japan.
 With this support, we performed a scenario analysis on the Metals Sector, which accounts for about 30% of our total sales and about 60% of our total CO2 emissions.
 In FY2021, TCFD scenario analysis was conducted for the copper foil business, which is the second largest emitter of CO2 after the Metals Sector, and the catalyst business, which provides exhaust gas purification catalysts for vehicles equipped with internal combustion engines.
-We are conducting the analysis for other businesses and will disclose the results of it in due course.
+In FY2022, we completed analysis for the engineered powders business, the PVD materials business, the ceramics business and NIPPON YTTRIUM CO.,LTD. We are conducting the analysis for other businesses and will disclose the results of it in due course.

-*2 Integrated Report 2023 Initiatives for environmental issues/Disclosure of climate-related information in line with the TCFD recommendations
+Integrated Report 2023 Occupational health and safety/Initiatives for environmental issues/Disclosure of climate-related information in line with the TCFD recommendations (0.6MB)

 Carbon Neutral Initiatives